-Easy PayPal gets you started with your online business.
-Use PayPal IPN to sell digital goods without a shopping cart or complicated e-commerce setup.
+EZ PayPal gets you started with your online business.
+Use PayPal IPN, sell digital goods with instant download, and no carts.
+Official PayPal Partner.

 Your product files are uploaded into a directory with a random name (so that a potential hacker will have hard time guessing it).
 It is likely that your web server doesn't have the privileges to create or modify this folder and files within.
 Click on the Show button on your Admin Control Panel to see what the directory name is.
 Then create the directory with that name, and apply

 To edit your products, use the menu item Products.
 It will list your products in an editable table.
 You can click on any value in the table and edit it in place.
 If you would like to see all the attributes of the product, click on the edit button in the last column.

 In order to add a new product, click on the green "Add New Product" button and type in your values in the product creation screen.